A minimal Dataflow programming engine

 A graph can contain nodes and links.
 Nodes are executed, sorted by their connections.

-Dflow constructor requires a list of node definitions.
+Dflow constructor requires a list of node definitions which is an Array<DflowNode>.

 }